-The Trustees are aware that Cushon Core may not be appropriate for all members.
+The Trustees are aware that Cushon Core and the Cushon Target Age Funds may not be appropriate for all members.
 The Trustees have therefore made other investment options available on a self-select basis.
 The self-select options have been limited to make it easy for members to assess the options and make a decision regarding their own investments that is appropriate to their personal circumstances while still allowing some choice and flexibility.

-The Trustees have selected the self-select investment options based on their risk levels, the methods by which members may choose to take their benefits and religious and ethical considerations.
-A list of the alternative investment options and details of each of them is available in Appendix 2.
+The Trustees have selected the self-select investment options based on their risk levels, the methods by which members may choose to take their benefits, and religious and ethical considerations.
+A list of the alternative investment options and details of each of them is available in Appendix 3.